Starting Your Search

 What Do Private Investigators Need to Know

-Private investigators and law enforcement officer should be familiar with prisons.
+Private investigators and law enforcement officers should be familiar with prisons.
 In some cases, people will hire a PI to help find someone who is in prison.
 In addition, PI’s often enter prisons to talk to inmates who may have been a party to a crime, or who may have witnessed some act.

 If you have any questions about how to find someone who is in prison, jail, or otherwise incarcerated, please leave a message below.